 Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)

 Lead executing agency: Mexican Agency for International Development Cooperation (AMEXCID)

 The Paris Agreement on climate change requires signatory countries to set national targets for reducing their greenhouse gas emissions.
 Mexico aims to cut its emissions by 22 per cent compared to a ‘business as usual’ scenario by 2030.
 The energy and manufacturing sectors will have a key part to play in this, so it is crucial to identify cost-efficient saving measures in these sectors to promote low-carbon development, boost economic growth and reduce emissions.

 Emissions trading systems set an upper limit on the volume of greenhouse gases individual sectors are allowed to emit.
 Within the defined limits, companies can buy and sell emissions certificates entitling them to emit specific amounts of greenhouse gases.
 This instrument incentivises producers, consumers and investors to cut their emissions.
 It also gives them the freedom to decide which measures to adopt and when.

 The institutional and technical preconditions for an emissions trading system in Mexico are in place.

+The pilot phase of the ETS in Mexico began in January 2020.
 Only industrial and energy plants declaring emissions of more than 100,000 tonnes of CO2 between 2016 and 2019 are taking part (around 300 plants).

-Last update: May 2021
+Last update: March 2022